SanChai20/Flexi-Proxy/README.md

 ### Overview

-FlexiProxy provides an OpenAI-compatible proxy service that supports calling over 100 large language models through a unified interface.
-It allows users to flexibly switch backend service providers when using existing LLM clients (such as Claude Code, etc.), effectively solving the issues of expensive or unavailable model services in specific regions.
-Similarly, for users who only hold one set of OpenAI-Compatible API credentials, they can experience different LLM clients through this proxy service.
+FlexiProxy is an LLM proxy service built on the lightweight LiteLLM library, providing a unified interface to access multiple large language models.
+It allows users to flexibly switch backend providers while using existing LLM clients (such as Claude Code), effectively solving issues like high costs or regional unavailability of certain model services.
+It also enables users with a single API credential to experience different LLM clients through this proxy service.

 ### Core Values

-1. Universal Service - One LLM provider supports access from any client
+1. Universal Service - One LLM provider supports multiple client integrations
-2. Flexible Switching - One client can freely select and switch LLM services
+2. Flexible Switching - A single client can freely choose and switch between LLM backends

 ### Key Features

--   **🌍 Regional Flexibility**: Easily bypass regional restrictions and select more cost-effective model services
+-   **🌍 Regional Flexibility**: Easily bypass regional restrictions and choose more cost-effective model services
--   **⚙️ Simple Configuration**: Easily create and manage proxy services through an intuitive web interface
+-   **⚙️ Simple Configuration**: Intuitive web interface for easy proxy setup and management
--   **🔒 Key Security**: Your source API Key is only used for service request forwarding; we handle it securely.
-Authorized API Keys are managed by you
+-   **🔒 Key Security**: Your original API key is used only for secure request forwarding, and all authorized keys are fully managed by you
--   **🤝 Broad Compatibility**: Supports any service provider that offers OpenAI-Compatible APIs (such as DeepSeek, DeepInfra, Qwen, xAI Grok, etc.)
+-   **🤝 Broad Compatibility**: Supports multiple model providers, such as DeepInfra, Qwen, and xAI Grok

 ### Quick Start